Mazda 6 review - Reliability and safety

 The Mazda brand has an excellent reputation for reliability and has been praised for this in the annual Auto Express Driver Power satisfaction surveys over the years.
-The latest 6 did suffer from a few electrical gremlins when first launched, but these have been ironed out and the car is now largely dependable, as you’d expect from the Japanese brand.
+The car finished an impressive sixth out of 75 cars in the 2020 survey, while Mazda was ranked fourth on the list of best brands.

 It’s also worth noting that, externally, the Mazda 6 is a beautifully built car.
 Panel fit and finish are exemplary and the appearance is very much that of a carefully assembled premium car.

 The Mazda 6 was crash tested by Euro NCAP in 2013, and was awarded a full five-star score, with individual rankings of 92 per cent for adult protection and 77 per cent for child protection.
 Pedestrian safety was rated at 66 per cent and safety assist systems an impressive 81 per cent.

 All models feature this Smart City Brake Support system, which insurers officially recognise as a major safety benefit.
 The system was improved in 2016 with proper pedestrian detection and activation at higher speeds.